anthonyirwin82/anthonyirwin.com/content/blog/tech/programming/hugo/strip-unused-css-and-minify-into-a-single-css-file.md

 ```

 In the above examples I'm using php to easily spin up a webserver to test the production builds.
 If you don't have php installed then you can either install php or use another tool to test the production builds before you deploy them.

+## Conclusion
+If you setup everything correctly you should be stripping unused css from your css files and have a minified **styles-bundle.min.css** file in your production builds which will help improve performance when loading your website.